 This addition to Dubai’s iconic architectural scene is a blend of modern design that references the history and heritage of the Emirati people.
 Linking to the maritime roots of the city, the building looks like a large glass outer-hulled Arabian dhow sitting on the edge of the man-made lake housing the Dubai fountains.

 Be amazed at the Dubai Fountains

 You may not think the world’s largest choreographed fountain system that shoots as high as 500m has any culture attached to it, think again!
-Dubai Fountains dance to a variety of contemporary, classical and Arabic music including Emirati song, Inshed An Aldar (Ask about home) to reflect the UAE’s proud musical traditions.
+Dubai Fountains dance to a variety of contemporary, classical, and Arabic music including the Emirati song, Inshed An Aldar (Ask about home) to reflect the UAE’s proud musical traditions.

 If you want to get the best seat in the house, take a tour on an Abra Boat on the Burj Lake and watch the magic of the Dubai Fountains unfold.